 Teach ye diligently and my grace shall attend you, that you may be instructed more perfectly in theory, in principle, in doctrine, in the law of the gospel, in all things that pertain unto the kingdom of God, that are expedient for you to understand; Of things both in heaven and in the earth, and under the earth; things which have been, things which are, things which must shortly come to pass; things which are at home, things which are abroad; the wars and the perplexities of the nations, and the judgments which are on the land; and a knowledge also of countries and of kingdoms.
 (D&C 88:78-79)

 We can take this mandate to “seek diligently” passively or actively.

 What can we learn for the faith and practices of other religions that may enlighten our own experience?
 What do other Christians do well that would enhance the Mormon Christian experience?

 These were questions I had in mind while visiting three different Churches on a recent Sunday, New Life Fellowship, St John’s Episcopal Church, and Cache Valley Bible Fellowship.
 I finished up by attended an LDS sacrament meeting with my son at his single adult ward.
 It was a fascinating experience.

-My little church hopping experience was unplanned and rushed, but I wanted to share a few observations.
+My little church hopping was unplanned and rushed, but I wanted to share a few observations.

 The building is only 4 or 5 years old.
 The environment is very comfortable and welcoming.
 The entry opens into an eating area with tables and chairs.
 The welcome aroma of food made me want to sit and listen to the musicians practicing in the adjacent chapel.

-One thing that I did notice was that they take their child care very seriously.
-A register, name badge printer, and electronic notification pucks are part of the process for leaving their kids in the care of church volunteers.
+One thing that I did notice was that they take their childcare very seriously.
+A register, name badge printer, and electronic notification pucks are part of the process for leaving children in the care of church volunteers.